 Memory cues are objects or events that help trigger an action or a memory of that action.
 Memory cues can either be things that we set up intentionally in advance, as in the case of a reminder on our phone, or they can be unintentional, as in the case of seeing a product at the store which reminds us of something that we forgot to add to our shopping list.

-Different types of memory cues
+Types of memory cues

-Note that there are two main types of memory cues (sometimes also referred to as memory aids):
+There are two main types of memory cues (sometimes also referred to as memory aids):

 - Internal memory cues.
 Internal memory cues are patterns of thinking that help trigger a specific memory.
 For example, mental imagery, which involves visualizing a certain scene happening, can serve as an internal reminder of an event that happened.